raspberrypilearning/animated-story/en/step_3.md

 ### Why lazy load?

-Images can have large file sizes.
+Images can have large file sizes and can use most data when you access a web page.

-When a web page loads, all images are loaded and this can use lots of bandwidth.
+When you open a web page, **all** the images on the page are loaded.
+This can use lots of bandwidth.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 The amount of data (bits) that can be transferred over a computer connection is called the <span style="color: #0faeb0">**bandwidth**</span>.
-Using lots of bandwidth can cost people money, so reducing the use of bandwidth makes websites more user-friendly.
+Using lots of bandwidth can make pages load slowly for people with poor connectivity, or cost more money.
+Reducing the use of bandwidth makes websites more accessible and user-friendly.
 </p>

+### Add a new attribute to each image element

 The `src` attribute for all image elements in `index.html` is set to `spinner.gif`.

 This means that when the page loads, the only image that has to be loaded is `spinner.gif`.

-### Add a new attribute to each image element

 --- task ---